Mat124/Mat124.github.io/content/pages/projects.md

 ## Flappy Byte

-Flappy Bird-esque game written in Verilog for an FPGA using sprites, 7seg display and VGA to provide an arcade-like experience of the mobile game.
+Flappy Bird-esque game written in Verilog for an FPGA using sprites, 7 segment display and VGA to provide an arcade-like experience of the mobile game.

 ## Audio-Visualiser